NVIDIA/NeMo-Guardrails/docs/user_guide/advanced/event-based-api.md

 1. Persist the events history for a particular user in a database.
 2. Whenever there is a new message or another event, you fetch the history and append the new event.
 3. Use the guardrails API to generate the next events.
-4. Filter the `bot_said` events and return them to the user.
+4. Filter the `StartUtteranceBotAction` events and return them to the user.
 5. Persist the history of events back into the database.